Sliding markets force UK bank Aldermore to abandon listing

-LONDON British bank Aldermore [IPO-ALDE.L] has cancelled plans to float its shares on the London Stock Exchange, blaming sliding equity markets as it became the latest European firm to drop listing plans in recent weeks.
+LONDON British bank Aldermore has cancelled its London initial public offering (IPO), blaming sliding equity markets as it joined a slew of European firms that have pulled listing plans in recent weeks.

-The decision to scrap the offering, which could have valued the bank at about 800 million pounds, casts a shadow over the prospects of the bigger and better known Virgin Money [IPO-VMH.L], another lender seeking to list this month.
+The decision to scrap the offering, which could have valued the firm at about 800 million pounds ($1.3 billion), casts a shadow over the prospects of the bigger and more widely known Virgin Money, another bank seeking to list this month.

-"Whilst we were out on the road, basically the bottom fell out of the market," said Aldermore Chief Executive Phillip Monks, adding that the lender still had ambitions to list.

-"A number of investors turned round to us wistfully and said, 'you couldn't have picked a worse time to IPO'.
-But they loved the story."

 Aldermore and Virgin are among so-called challenger banks which the government hopes can break the dominance of Britain's "Big Five" of Lloyds, HSBC, Royal Bank of Scotland, Barclays and Santander UK, which together account for more than three-quarters of lending.

+"Due to recent deterioration of global equity markets, Aldermore's board and shareholders have elected not to proceed at this time with the IPO," the lender said on Wednesday.

-The bank, headed by former Barclays executive Monks and backed by private equity firms AnaCap and Morgan Stanley Alternative Investment Partners, had planned to sell about 300 million pounds of shares by Thursday and list the following day.
+The bank, founded in 2009 by former Barclays executive Philip Monks with backing from private equity firms AnaCap and Morgan Stanley Alternative Investment Partners, had planned to sell about 300 million pounds of shares by Thursday and list the following day.

 "The bank was being sold on growth at a time that we're seeing a flight to safety.
 It was the wrong stock at the wrong time," said a person close to the deal.

 The source added that books "didn't get close" to being covered, and the valuation was regarded by some investors as too high.
-The bank set a price range of between 217 pence and 265 pence per share, valuing the business at a maximum of 870 million pounds.
+The bank set a price range of between 217 pence and 265 pence per share, valuing the business at 870 million pounds at the top end of the range.

 The prospect of an interest rate rise in the United States and worsening economic outlook in Germany are among the reasons for an equities sell-off that has hit newly listed stocks in Europe, curbed investor demand for more offers, and pushed Britain's FTSE 100 down by over 8 percent since Sept.
 4.

-French energy services group Spie and Italian cosmetics firm Intercos both pulled their flotations last week.
+French energy services group Spie and Italian cosmetics firm Intercos both pulled their IPOs last week.

+The Aldermore listing was led by Deutsche Bank and Credit Suisse, and advised by Lazard.
+Nomura and Numis Securities were co-lead managers.

 VIRGIN MONEY